 That, of course, was twenty-one years ago.
 I can’t imagine any presenter today having the nerve to do such a thing.
 And, indeed, the reason it comes to mind now is that – as I write – James O’Brien is just coming to the end of his three-hour show on LBC, which has been entirely devoted to the Grenfell Tower fire in West London that has killed an as-yet undetermined number of people.
 The fire is still blazing and details of the fatalities – let alone the cause – are unknown.

 Now I have a lot of time for O’Brien.
 I think he’s one of the very best practitioners of the phone-in currently working, and possibly one of the best I’ve ever heard.
 But I believe that this decision today was – with genuine respect – an error of judgement.
 It would be perfectly proper to break into the show with news and reports, but unfiltered comment and opinion simply didn’t feel appropriate, even with O’Brien’s characteristically responsible handling of callers.
 There will be political and design ramifications that reach out from this for years to come, and there are tales of human tragedy and heroism that need to be told – just not now and not like this.

 Much as I love the phone-in, it’s really not the format to deal with an unfolding disaster of this nature.
 There are exceptions.
 LBC’s coverage of the 1985 Broadwater Farm riot, for example, was a highpoint in the station’s history: there were no reporters on the ground, and having calls from residents of the estate was extraordinary.

-But that’s not the situation today, and it feels wrong, an awkward and uncomfortable blurring of the phone-in with rolling news.
+But that’s not the situation today, and it feels wrong, an awkward and uncomfortable blurring of the phone-in with rolling news and social media.
 There are times when the journalistic desire to be in the middle of the story should be put on hold, and Grenfell Tower – like Dunblane – is such an occasion.
 In deference to this belief, I shall not post this on the day of writing.